-The National Seal Sanctuary received calls today (Wednesday 9th November 2005) about an injured seal that had hauled out on the slipway by the lifeboat station in St Ives.
+The National Seal Sanctuary received calls on 9th November 2005 about an injured seal that had hauled out on the slipway by the lifeboat station in St Ives.

 Seal Sanctuary staff Tamara Cooper and Rachael Vine arrived at St Ives to find the seal basking in the sunshine on the slipway, with a crowd of people looking on.